ChrstphrHll/npc_gen/students/Meira Nuvian.md

 ---
+name: Meira Nuvian
+race: Half-Elf
+hair: straight lighter blonde hair that's put back in a long pony tail
+eyes: Pale Gray
+skin: Dark Tan
+ideal: Compassion
+trait1: Well-bred
+trait2: Disconcerting
+trait: I like to squeeze into small places where no one else can get to me.
+flaw: I am suspicious of strangers and expect the worst of them.
+bond: I was cheated out of my fair share of the profits, and I want to get my due.
 birthday:
   numeric: 5/14
   written: 14th of Iounent
-bond: I was cheated out of my fair share of the profits, and I want to get my due.
-eyes: Gray
-flaw: I am suspicious of strangers and expect the worst of them.
-guild: Burk
-hair: straight lighter blonde hair that's put back in a long pony tail
-ideal: Compassion
-name: Meira Nuvian
-organizations: []
-partyID: 5
-race: Half-Elf
 relationships:
 - name: Thongar Fairchild
   type: partymate
 - name: Roman Erolith
   type: partymate
-skin: Dark Tan
+organizations: []
+track: Assault
 spec: Ranger
 stats:
   cha: 9